lachlanmcdonald/magicavoxel-shaders/README.md

 ## Issues & Suggestions

-If you encounter an issue with these shaders, please review any [open issues][open-issues] and [create a new issue][new-issue] if one does not exist already.
+If you encounter an issue with these shaders or would like to suggest your own, please review any [open issues][open-issues] and [create a new issue][new-issue] if one does not exist already.

 ## Licenses